rangle/augury-labs/README.md

 import { NgZone } from '@angular/core';
 import { auguryBootstrap } from '@augury/core';
-import { PerformanceProfiler } from '@augury/performance-profiler-plugin';
+import { PerformanceProfilerPlugin } from '@augury/performance-profiler-plugin';

 if (environment.production) {
   enableProdMode();